apostrophecms/docs/docs/guide/sending-email.md

 const auth = {
   auth: {
+    // key supplied with your Mailgun account
     api_key: 'key-1234123412341234',
-    domain: 'one of your domain names listed at your https://app.mailgun.com/app/sending/domains' }
+    //one of your domains listed at your https://app.mailgun.com/app/sending/domains
+    domain: 'sandbox.domain.com'
+  }
 };